-Frankly you don’t.
-At Superior, we are applying a new scientific approach to winter gloves which we will be discussing in our upcoming Webinar (register here).
+At Superior, we are applying a new scientific approach to winter gloves which we will be discussing soon.
 In the meantime, we don’t want to leave you wet and cold, so here are some hacks to stay warm and toasty.

-For colder temperatures we recommend a glove that is constructed in at least two layers.
-For example:
+For colder temperatures we recommend a glove constructed with a minimum of two layers.

 Note: waterproof membranes in a glove can make the difference between soaking wet prune hands and dry hands that are relatively comfortable and warm.